Martin boundaries and asymptotic behavior of branching random walks: Introduction

-In this note we proceed the investigation initiated in \cite{CandelleroHutchcroft} (and, independently, in \cite{KW2022}) by studying the asymptotic behavior of a supercritical and transient BRW.
-More precisely, on an infinite, locally finite and transitive graph consider a BRW with transition kernel $P$ and offspring distribution $\nu$.
-We find sufficient conditions that guarantee that there are trajectories of BRW that converge to a subset of the Martin boundary for RW governed by $P$.
-In particular, on a subgraph $U$ that is ``regular enough'' (in a sense that will be made precise later), we identify a \emph{phase transition} in the mean $\m:=\sum_{k\geq 0} k\nu(k)$, in the following sense.
-We find a threshold $\m_1>0$ such that whenever $\m< \m_1$, then almost surely all trajectories exit $U$; whereas when $\m >\m_1 $ there can be trajectories that never exit $U$.
-In order to state our results we need to introduce some notation.
+In this note we proceed the investigation initiated in \cite{CandelleroHutchcroft} by studying the asymptotic behavior of a supercritical and transient BRW.
+More precisely, on an infinite, locally finite graph consider a BRW with transition kernel $P$ and offspring distribution $\nu$: each individual lives for one unit of time and then produces a random number of offspring according to $\nu$; the offspring are independently dispersed according to $P$.
+We find conditions that guarantee that there are trajectories of BRW that converge to a subset of the Martin boundary for RW governed by $P$ (see Theorem \ref{prop:equivalent}).
+We consider the behavior of the BRW on subgraphs $U$.
+If $U$ is ``regular enough'' (in a sense that will be made precise later), we identify a \emph{phase transition} in the mean $\m:=\sum_{k\geq 0} k\nu(k)$, in the following sense.
+We find a threshold $\m_1(U)>0$ such that, whenever $\m< \m_1(U)$, then almost surely all trajectories exit $U$; whereas when $\m >\m_1(U) $, then with positive probability there are trajectories that never exit $U$ (see Corollary \ref{cor:m1+}).